 Leland Greene Hawkins (1933 – 1991) was an American orthopedic surgeon.

-Hawkins established a classification system for talar neck fractures which revolutionized management and helped quantify the risk of progression to avascular necrosis
+Hawkins established his eponymous classification system for vertical neck fractures of the talus in 1970.
+The Hawkins Classification revolutionized management and helped quantify the risk of progression to avascular necrosis

 - 1956 – Bachelor’s degreeBeloit College , Wisconsin

 - 1960 – Graduated medicine from the University of Chicago, School of Medicine

 - 1961-1965 Orthopaedic surgery residency, University of Iowa

 - 1965 – Masters thesis “A pathological and physiological investigation into a series of rabbits with fat embolism created by the intravenous administration of homogenized rabbit morrow.”

 - 1965 – Initial 13 case review of lateral process fractures of the talus

 - 1967 – Review of all talus fracture 1943-1967 at the University of Iowa leading to his seminal paper in 1970

 - 1971 – Associate Professor of Orthopedic Surgery at the University of Colorado